 The concept to bridge learners PLE is based upon the metaphoric idea of bridges in social network analyses.
 According to this metaphor, a bridge connects components of a graph that elsewhere stays isolated.
-An analyse of PLE diagrams by Leslie (2012) indicates the structure of PLEs to be an ego-centred hub and stroke structure.
+An analysis of PLE diagrams by Leslie (2012) indicates the structure of PLEs to be an ego-centred hub and stroke structure.
 It has been argued that the need to connect PLEs can be derived from this structure because it stays in contrary to the connected structure of the internet.
-Regarding the example of bookmarking tools used in learners PLE this need can be concretised.
-As an exemplary survey showed, distance learning participants uses multiple bookmarking tools in private and social use cases within their PLE.
+Regarding the example of bookmarking tools used in learners PLE this need can be illustrated.
+As an exemplary survey showed, distance learning participant's uses multiple bookmarking tools in private and social use cases within their

+PLE.
 To make available the knowledge and resources learners collected in their bookmarking tools to formal learning scenarios as learning courses in higher education, the bookmarking tools needs to be connected to the institutions Learning Management System.
+The issue of connecting Personal Learning Environments with Learning Management Systems also reveals the relation between PLE and LMS in a different light.
+While the discussion about these two systems often constitutes a contrast between them, this issue focuses on integrating them.